cacdesign/eventbride/README.md

-# EventBrite from Max !
+# EventBrite from Nico !
 THP, Week 6

 Ready to take part in the Eventbrite ?
 Made with weird code.